ironhack-labs/lab-javascript-greatest-movies/README.md

 One of the most famous directors in cinema is **[Steven Spielberg](https://en.wikipedia.org/wiki/Steven_Spielberg)**, and he has some really awesome drama movies that are on our list, but we want to know how many of them are there.

-Go ahead and create a `howManyMovies()` function that receives an array as a parameter and `filter` :eyes: the array so we can have only the **drama** movies where **Steven Spielberg** is the director.
+Create a `howManyMovies()` function that receives an array as a parameter and `filter` :eyes: the array so we can have only the **drama** movies where **Steven Spielberg** is the director.

 <br>

 ### Iteration 3: All scores average

-These are the best movies based on their scores, so supposedly all of them have a remarkable score.
+These are the best movies based on their scores, so they all have remarkable scores.
 In this iteration, we want to know the average score of all of them and display it on the console.
 Create a `scoresAverage()` function that receives an array as a parameter and solves the challenge.

 The score must be returned rounded to 2 decimals!